TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Self-Sovereign Identity, or SSI, is a new technology compatible with blockchain that gives users and organizations the ability to control their own digital credentials and identity data, rather than relying on a central authority or central database to manage their personal information.
 SSI does not require bockchain as a source of trust but DLT makes it easier to implement.

 With SSI, users are able to store, manage and share their personal data in a decentralize manner, enabling greater privacy and security.
-SSI also uses Zero-Knowledge Proof and "Selective Disclosure" to protect users privacy.
+SSI also uses Zero-Knowledge Proof, selective disclosure and data minimization to protect user privacy.

-In practice SSI is an international standard defined by the World Wide Web Consortium (W3C) https://www.w3.org/ with two main documents :
+In practice SSI is made up of international standards defined by the World Wide Web Consortium (W3C) https://www.w3.org/.
+Two documents are today W3C recommendations :

 * **Verifiable credentials** data model https://www.w3.org/TR/vc-data-model/ : an **off-chain data container** to gather personal data.
 * **Decentralized Identifiers** https://www.w3.org/TR/did-core/ : a new generation of identifiers (DID) whose possession can be proven.